Wonkers0/DFJS/README.md

 # Javascript to DF compiler

-This is a babel plugin for compiling javascript code to a DF template There is some special syntax, and it does not work with typescript, as it uses type annotations to specify variable scope.
+This is a babel plugin for compiling javascript code to a DF template.

+There is some special syntax, and it does not work with typescript, as it uses type annotations to specify variable scope.

 Example: